w3f/Grants-Program/applications/Jeton_Network_follow_up.md

 A lot of our previous work on the World of Mogwais is being used as PoC for the current project, the game logic we created [WoMNetCore](https://github.com/WorldOfMogwais/WoMNetCore) is reused where it makes sense or refactored to match better, here an [old PoC](https://github.com/WorldOfMogwais/WoM-Releases/releases).
 We used the CryptoKitties on Substrate as our first crash course into Rust and luckily it had a theme in common with our vision from 2017 [old whitepaper](https://github.com/mogwaicoin/mogwai-doc/raw/master/doc/Mogwai_Whitepaper.pdf).

 ### Ecosystem Fit
 I think currently there are no such projects in the substrate ecosystem, at least we don't know of any.
-The full game logic is written down in our confluence, but for the sake of this file, we don't copy & paste it into here, but we can add it if necessary.
+The setup should enable an easy start in to game development with substrate.

 ## Team :busts_in_silhouette: